 T-Mobile has urged customers to change their T-Mobile account passwords and PINs.
 This is sound advice, but for full protection, consumers should change all of their account passwords.
 This attack is a reminder that consumers and businesses across the globe need to make password security a top priority.
 Cybercriminals, knowing that many people use weak passwords or reuse passwords across accounts, are undoubtedly already attempting to breach T-Mobile customers’ other accounts.
 Other proactive steps consumers should take include:

-- Enable multi-factor authentication (2FA) on all accounts that support it.
+- Enable Multi-Factor Authentication (MFA) on all accounts that support it.
 This way, even if a cybercriminal gets hold of a working password, they’ll be unable to use it without the second authentication factor.

 - Always use strong, unique passwords, and never reuse passwords across accounts.